Okerew/osxiec/README.md

 ______
 1. **Download the Release**:
-   Download the `osxiec_cli.tar.gz` and `osxiec_gui.tar.gz` if you want a gui app file from the releases section.
+   Download the `osxiec_gui.tar.gz` if you want a gui app file from the releases section.
 2. **Extract the Archive**:
    ```sh
    tar -xvzf osxiec_cli.tar.gz